Adi-Shuker/anomaly_detection_WebApp/README.md

 Each file contains the values of the features per second during the flight. <br>

-The server compares the two files in order to detect the anomalies

 The server learns from the valid data file the normal behavior of the flight and according to it, detects anomalies in the second file. <br>
 The detected anomalies are displayed in a table.
 This table lists all the anomalies with 3 columns: the 2 most correlatives features and the time when the anomaly occurs.